|The Role of CaMKII in Synaptic Plasticity||Memory|

 Ca2+/calmodulin-dependent protein kinase II (CaMKII) plays pivotal roles in synaptic plasticity.
 It belongs to a class of enzymes called protein kinases that catalyze phosphorylation - addition of a phosphate group (PO43-) to a protein.
 In biological systems, phosphorylation is commonly used to regulate protein functions.

-CaMKII is the major target of Ca2+ ions which enter spines through NMDA receptors (NMDARs) during long-term potentiation (LTP).
-The Ca2+ ion can bind to calmodulin (a 17 kDa molecule), and the bound complex further binds to each subunit of the CaMKII holoenzyme, triggering autophosphorylation at T286 among CaMKII subunits (Figure 5-1).
+During the induction of long-term potentiation (LTP), the Ca2+ influx through NMDARs may target several enzymes, including CaMKII.
+As the name implies, activation of CaMKII depends on the bound Ca2+/calmodulin complex.
+Calmodulin is a 17 kDa protein which, upon association with Ca2+, may bind to each subunit of the CaMKII holoenzyme, triggering autophosphorylation at T286 among CaMKII subunits (Figure 5-1).
 The phosphorylated CaMKII is persistent active even after the Ca2+ concentration falls to baseline levels.
-The active CaMKII can then promote AMPAR translocation to the postsynaptic site by phosphorylating AMPAR and stargazin (a 36 kDa protein) (Lisman et al., 2012).
-As discussed in Chapter 3, increased synaptic AMPAR current enhances EPSP, which facilitates synaptic transmission.
-However, the AMPAR current is not the only factor that determines synaptic strength.
-NMDARs also play a crucial role.
+The active CaMKII can then promote AMPAR translocation to the postsynaptic site by phosphorylating AMPAR and stargazin (a 36 kDa protein) (Hell, 2014).
+As discussed in Chapter 3, increased synaptic AMPAR current enhances EPSP, facilitating synaptic transmission.

 Maintenance of Synaptic Strength

 Before activation, CaMKII is mostly associated with F-actin (see this figure) which limits the entry of CaMKII into the postsynaptic density (PSD) - a structure just beneath the postsynaptic membrane.
-Upon activation, the binding between CaMKII and F-actin is disrupted, allowing CaMKII to enter PSD and bind to the GluN2B (also known as NR2B) subunit of NMDAR.
-The binding between CaMKII and GluN2B further recruits other plasticity related proteins into PSD, such as PSD-95 (see this figure).
+Upon activation, the binding between CaMKII and F-actin is disrupted, allowing CaMKII to enter PSD and bind to the GluN2B (formerly NR2B) subunit of NMDAR.
+The binding between CaMKII and GluN2B further recruits other plasticity related proteins into PSD, such as PSD-95.

-The interaction with NR2B locks CaMKII in a persistently active conformation even in the absence of Ca2+/calmodulin binding or autophosphorylation (Bayer et al., 2001).
-Compelling evidence suggests that synaptic strength is controlled by the amount of CaMKII–NMDAR complex that is present in the synapse (Lisman et al., 2012).
-Therefore, memory extinction and retrieval should be fundamentally governed by CaMKII and NMDAR.
+The interaction with GluN2B locks CaMKII in a persistently active conformation even in the absence of Ca2+/calmodulin binding or autophosphorylation (Bayer et al., 2001).
+This led to the assumption that synaptic strength might be stored stably in the CaMKII/NMDAR complex (Sanhueza and Lisman, 2013).
+The hypothesis, however, faces several challenges:

 Author: Frank Lee